 And since it’s the holidays, it’s time to indulge!
-So why would you make plain old mash when you can make this cheesy dish instead?
+So why would you make plain old mash when you can make this cheesy Thanksgiving casserole instead?

 I used a blend of super mature white cheddar and Gruyère, which is a little nutty, kind of smoky, and melts like a dream.

 If you plan to serve mash, stuffing, and roasted veggies with your turkey, consider adding sides with varying textures to help balance everything out.